 6) Blind/ Partially Sighted students – BSMI will initiate an open dialogue with a student with such a medical condition where all the facilities at BSMI will be communicated to the student prior to the arrival for him/her to decide if BSMI would be appropriate for them to study depending on the severity of the blindness.

-8) Teachers – For teachers applying to work for BSMI, it is essential for them to provide BSMI with relevant qualifications, two references from previous employers, a copy of their passport, driving licence, a and a DBS declaration form must be completed.
-During first the interview, candidates will also be asked relevant questions depending on the job applied for as well as immigration status, their availability for start dates.
-The second interview will comprise of further scenario-based questions related to the job applied for.
+8) Teachers – For teachers applying to work for BSMI, it is essential for them to provide BSMI with relevant qualifications, two references from previous employers, a copy of their passport, driving licence, and a DBS declaration form.
+During the first interview, candidates will also be asked relevant questions depending on the job applied for as well as immigration status and their availability for start dates.
+The second interview will comprise further scenario-based questions related to the job applied for.
 Complying with the Equality Act (2010) BSMI will not ask questions related to any disability or illness during the interview stage.
 Once a new staff member has been appointed to a job role, BSMI will also ask the member of staff to complete a staff member’s details form.
-On this form, there is any opportunity for any member of staff to fill out any relevant medical conditions.
+On this form, there is an opportunity for any member of staff to fill out any relevant medical conditions.
 If significant information is disclosed (such as pregnancy or using crutches), the Director of Studies will arrange the formal risk assessments to be carried out accordingly encouraging an open dialogue between the provider and the new employee about their disclosure.